 Churches can send a bulk SMS donation appeal when launching a new fundraiser or event.
 For instance, for a fundraiser created in response to an emergency, you can use a text-to-give campaign to raise money from new donors and a text blast to get existing donors to give.

 How to set up text to donate using bulk SMS

-Step 1: Import all contacts to a phone book
+Step 1: Import all contacts to a contact list

 Step 2: Craft the donation appeal you want to send all contacts.